-Hurst Castle is a must see if you like nature reserves and a decent walk.
+Hurst Castle is a must-see if you like nature reserves and a decent walk.
 The castle stands at the end of a gravel peninsula that extends out into the Solent.
 On the land side, there’s an expansive bird reserve and on the other are the deep Solent waters.
 The Isle of Wight is at its closest to the mainland here and you can marvel at the iconic Needles and the famous Needles lighthouse from the whole area.
-You can reach Hurst Castle on foot from Milford-on-Sea or by seasonal ferry from Keyhaven.
-The castle itself was built in 1544 for Henry VIII as part of a row of sea defences.
-Charles I was imprisoned here before his grisly execution.
-There’s also a museum and another lighthouse at the castle with a café where you can stop for refreshments.
-It is not possible to drive a car to Hurst Castle.
+You can reach Hurst Castle on foot from Milford-on-Sea or by seasonal ferry from Keyhaven; it is not possible to drive a car to Hurst Castle.

 Highcliffe Castle and Steamer Point

-Highcliffe Castle (pictured at the top of the page) isn’t really a castle.
-Nowadays, it’s the ruins of a 19th century Gothic-style stately home.
+Highcliffe Castle isn’t really a castle.
+Nowadays, it’s the ruins of a 19th century Gothic-style stately home, and is located on the outskirts of Christchurch in Dorset.
 It’s been partially restored and now accommodates a café/restaurant.
 It’s a very pleasant place to visit because there is a beach close by and a forested nature reserve too.
-The unusual habitat of a coniferous woodland running down a Cliffside to a beach is fairly unique in England.
+The unusual habitat of a coniferous woodland running down a cliffside to a beach is fairly unique in England.

 Built in 1835 as the realisation of a diplomat called Charles De Rothesay’s life dream, Highcliffe Castle is one of the only surviving examples of the Romantic and Picturesque-style of architecture in the world.
 It is now has a Grade I listed status, after being bought by the local council and restored in the 1990s, after two fires in the 1970s rendered it derelict.
 Today you can enjoy a gentle stroll in the restored gardens and grounds.